-ASA provides extensive health and wellness benefits to the Alexandria community by offering soccer programs year-round for children ages two through nineteen.
-There are many benefits to providing athletic programs for youth in the community.
+ASA provides extensive health and wellness benefits to the Alexandria community by offering soccer programs year-round for citizens of all ages.
+There are many benefits to providing athletic programs for citizens in the community.
 ASA coaches and volunteers teach teamwork and life lessons through soccer.
-Extracurricular activity through ASA’s soccer programs also provides an alternative to criminal acts and drug use in at-risk youth.
-Athletic activity is a great way to fight childhood obesity as well.
+Extracurricular activity through ASA’s soccer programs also provides an alternative to criminal acts and drug use in at-risk citizens.
+Athletic activity is a great way to fight obesity as well.
 During registration periods, ASA attends numerous community outreach events by visiting local schools to promote soccer for all children, regardless of financial status or skill level.

 ASA works closely with the Alexandria City Parks and Recreation office, but is not subsidized by the city or funded by taxpayer dollars in any way.
 It is through donations, grants, and local support that ASA is able to expand and grow to better serve the Alexandria community.

 Two things that stand out about the Alexandria Soccer Association are its well-rounded and experienced coaching staff, and commitment to players on and off the pitch.

 The club program coaches are USSF/NSCAA licensed coaches who are overseen by the clubs impressive technical staff.
 The club currently boasts three "A" licensed coaches, eight "B" licensed coaches and a number of National Youth and "C" licensed coaches on staff.
 Recreation coaches are provided in-house coaching clinics and USSF Coaching education courses each season.
 ASA has approximately 45 professional travel coaches and 500 volunteer coaches and coordinators.